 — Mark Twain

-As a husband-and-wife team of ghostwriters and copy editors, we will work with you on a personal basis, helping you to find your words, bring your story to life and make it sing.
+As a husband-and-wife team of ghostwriters and copy editors, we will work with you on a personal and confidential basis, helping you to find your words, bring your story to life and make it sing.

 Ready for the A-list?